 In short, the northern door was an appropriate church entrance for women, who were according to the Bible carrying the original sin after all.
 After service, they would leave through the door in the southern wall, stepped into the light and into the warmth of the sun.
 Reborn after prayer, chant, and the uplifting teachings of the priest.
 Others have a slightly different explanation and think the northern doorway was used by all churchgoers to enter the church.
 Men, women, and children alike.
 A more woke and political correct view, of course.

 Besides the north entrance, these Romanesque churches regularly have small windows placed in the northern wall too.
 Sometimes (still) with a kneeling bench, for example the church of Ezinge.
 Unclear exactly what the purpose was of these tiny windows.
 Perhaps for lepers or for people suffering from other contagious deceases.
 We can think of one such an infectious disease today and would offer it as a solution to a former island in the Zuiderzee and their church assemblies.
 Anyway, its nickname in the Netherlands is leproazefinster ‘leper window’.
 The same low windows might have been used for person who (temporarily) were denied entry into the church, because they had committed a crime and had to serve penance (De Blaauw 2021).

 The northern door of the church, is also where the baptismal font was placed.
 When a child was being baptized, the door was left open so the Devil could flee during the purifying ritual.
 Furthermore, through the northern door the dead were carried into the church, and the procession left through the southern door.
 This way not only the soul of the deceased traveled from the darkness into the light, but also the Devil was tricked in the process.
 It would be waiting outside the northern doorway in vain for the deceased to come out to take its soul to hell.
 Instead, the procession sneaked out through the southern door.
-Quickly buried the corpse in consecrated ground on the south side of the church, and the soul would be protected till judgement’s day.
+Quickly buried the corpse in consecrated ground on the south side of the church, and the soul would be protected until judgement’s day.

 Death and Taxes